Jack L. Warner: Personal life

 On October 14, 1914, Warner married Irma Claire Salomon, the daughter of Sam Salomon and Bertha Franklin Salomon from one of San Francisco's pioneer Jewish families.
 Irma gave birth to the couple's only child, Jack M. Warner, on March 27, 1916.
 Jack Sr. named the child after himself, disregarding an Eastern European Jewish custom that children should not be named after living relatives.
 Although his son bore a different middle initial, he "has been called Junior all his life".

-Warner's first marriage ended in 1935, when he left his wife for another woman, Ann Page, with whom he had a daughter named Barbara.
+Warner's first marriage ended in 1935, when he left his wife for another woman, Ann Page, with whom he had a daughter named Barbara (1934-2022) and became the step father to her daughter from her previous marriage named Joy Page.
 Irma sued her husband for divorce on the grounds of desertion.
 Harry Warner reflected the family's feelings about the marriage when he exclaimed, "Thank God our mother didn't live to see this".
 Jack married Ann after the divorce.
 The Warners, who took Irma's side in the affair, refused to accept Ann as a family member.
 In the wake of this falling out, Warner's relationship with his son, Jack Jr., also became strained.